 Bequia is a charming island, just nine miles south of St Vincent, the northernmost island of the Grenadines.
 Although the largest of the Grenadine islands, Bequia only measures 18 sq km (7 sq miles) and is largely undiscovered.

 Bequia’s pristine waters boast excellent diving opportunities.
-Most sites are on the western side, with over 30 sites in total, most easily accessible within a short boat ride.
-Sites range from shallow dives over colourful reefs to drift dives, cave dives, dramatic wall dives and wreck dives.
+Most of the more than 30 sites are on the western side and are easily accessible within a short boat ride.
+Sites range from shallow dives over vibrant reefs to drift dives, cave dives, dramatic wall dives and wreck dives.

 Hop from Bequia to St Vincent by local fast ferry